thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-## Conclusion
+Conclusion

-- We not only concluded RSTP will recover using SW2 as root during SW1 root failure to ensure layer 2 connectivity.
+- RSTP successfully reconverges during SW1 failure, electing SW2 as the root bridge to maintain Layer 2 connectivity.

-- We also ensured HSRP is working when the Active gateway (SW1) fails, and the Standby gateway (SW2) takes over.
+- HSRP operates as expected, with SW2 taking over as the active gateway when SW1 fails.

-- SW1 was down and no longer functioning as default gateway for LAN hosts.
-But SW2 backup ensured up-time for LAN hosts.
-When SW1 was up again, it regained STP root and HSRP Active.
+- During the failure, SW1 no longer serves as the default gateway, but SW2 ensures continued uptime for LAN hosts.

+- Once SW1 is restored, it reassumes both STP root and HSRP active roles, returning the network to its original state.

 <br>